-Tri City Fever and Arena Football
+Tri-City Fever and Arena Football

-Arena Football is a game with much in common to its progenitor, American Football.
-There are some rule differences between the two but the main distinguishing feature of Arena Football is the fact that it is played only in indoor venues of the same size as basketball or ice hockey stadium.
-Indeed, end zones may be horizontal as in a basketball court or curved as in ice hockey rink.
+Arena Football is a game with much in common with its progenitor, American Football.
+There are some rule differences between the two, but the main distinguishing feature of Arena Football is the fact that it is played only in indoor venues of the same size as basketball or ice hockey stadium.
+Indeed, end zones may be horizontal as in a basketball court, or curved as in an ice hockey rink.
 Like an ice hockey rink, an Arena Football field is 85 feet wide.
 It is 50 yards long and is divided into 8-yard end zones.
-Play is designed to be faster and more free-flowing than standard football and as a general rule, teams will score more goals and the games will be rougher.
-The smaller playing field, complete with padded sideline walls from which the ball may rebound and remain in play make for an exciting game indeed, particularly when watching a team like the Tri City Fever.
+Play is designed to be faster and more free-flowing than a standard football and as a general rule, teams will score more goals and the games will be rougher.
+The smaller playing field, complete with padded sideline walls from which the ball may rebound and remain in play make for an exciting game indeed, particularly when watching a team like the Tri-City Fever.
 Arena football also features springy rebound nets on the sides of the posts.
 Any field goals which sail past the posts will bounce back and remain in play.

-The Tri City Fever Arena Football team is a professional member of the AF2 league.
+The Tri-City Fever Arena Football team is a professional member of the AF2 league.
 They were established in 2005 to serve as an expansion member of the NIFB or National Indoor Football League.
 They went on to their first championship victory in the “Indoor Bowl” event.
 Defeating the Rome Renegades by 47 to 31 at the Kennewick Toyota Centre on the 30th of July, 2005 they won the Pacific Conference Championship in the same year, edging out Odessa.
-At the end of their 2006 season, the Tri City Fever Arena Football team stated their intention to leave the National Indoor Football League.
+At the end of their 2006 season, the Tri-City Fever Arena Football team stated their intention to leave the National Indoor Football League.
 Recently it was announced that they would switch to the United Indoor Football league, accompanied by River City Rage and the Billings Outlaws.
-However, in a surprise twist Tri City has in fact joined the AF2 league.
+However, in a surprise twist, Tri-City has in fact joined the AF2 league.

-Tri City Fever’s Doug Coleman
+Tri-City Fever’s Doug Coleman

 - Columbia Park, Kennewick Washington